 The comfort of someone’s kind, remorseful words, and the infallible use of “I’m sorry” were most appropriate initially, but as I continued through college, assured that I was clandestine to become a doctor in honor of her, I came to a realization: Why are you sorry for the joys that someone brought into this world?
 Why are you sorry for their story of resilience in the face of suffering and pain?
-Why are sorry for how close it brought family and friends together?
+Why are you sorry for how close it brought family and friends together?

 My mother once said something that I will never forget; something that helped replace my grief with purpose.
 When asked why she was so seemingly calm and accepting of her diagnosis, she responded: “If anyone could get cancer, why not me?”
 Maybe she some how knew that her eventual death would, in some way, be meaningful; to use it as a story to share with others.
 Something to relate with and to heal with.

 As a future doctor, my experience will undoubtedly enable me to help heal countless numbers of patients because I am able to empathize.
 Reflecting on and honoring the memory of those we lost is one of the greatest powers we, as future physicians, can use to comfort and treat our patients.